rrallo/GenomeBrowser/README.md

     snpediaMap.json -
     The output file which contains all information found by mkII.

-...A large number of other temporary files will be generated and temporarily stored in the data folder.
+A large number of other temporary files will be generated and temporarily stored in the data folder.
 The program will remove all of these temp files before completion.